Konami33/Cloudflare-worker-poc/README.md

 ## 🧪 Testing

-You can test the API using the provided example in your request.
+You can test the API using the provided `test-api.http` file with REST Client extension, or use curl/Postman.

+**Important:** All CRUD endpoints require Bearer token authentication.
+See [AUTHENTICATION.md](AUTHENTICATION.md) for setup.

 Create a `test-data.json` file:

 ```json
 {